fmager/real-time/m1_memory_hierarchies/README.md

 Let's start off with the GPU.
 It is an accelerator originally made for just computing graphics as fast as possible.
 It has a whole bunch of threads in it, meaning it can do very parallel work, like making every pixel of an image slightly darker.
 At the end of the 2000's, Nvidia saw a bunch of academics hacking the GPU to do stuff like fast fourier transforms using the fragment shader.
-Don't worry about what that is, but shader basically means GPU program.
+Don't worry about what a fragment shader is, but shader basically means GPU program.
 So Nvidia releases CUDA as a pure compute (no graphics) API for using your GPU.
 It only runs on Nvidia GPU's though.
 Transfering memory from the CPU to the GPU and back, can be a quite explicit process.
 Not only does the CPU need to reserve some memory for copying to the GPU,